Risk: Risk perception

-Intuitive risk assessment

-An understanding that future events are uncertain and a particular concern about harmful ones may arise in anyone living in a community, experiencing seasons, hunting animals or growing crops.
-Most adults therefore have an intuitive understanding of risk.
-This may not be exclusive to humans.

-In ancient times, the dominant belief was in divinely determined fates, and attempts to influence the gods may be seen as early forms of risk management.
-Early uses of the word ‘risk’ coincided with an erosion of belief in divinely ordained fate.

 Risk perception is the subjective judgement that people make about the characteristics and severity of a risk.
 At its most basic, the perception of risk is an intuitive form of risk analysis.

-Heuristics and biases

-Intuitive understanding of risk differs in systematic ways from accident statistics.
-When making judgements about uncertain events, people rely on a few heuristic principles, which convert the task of estimating probabilities to simpler judgements.
-These heuristics are useful but suffer from systematic biases.
+Adults have an intuitive understanding of risk, which may not be exclusive to humans.
+Many ancient societies believed in divinely determined fates, and attempts to influence the gods can be seen as early forms of risk management.
+Early uses of the word 'risk' coincided with an erosion of belief in divinely ordained fate.
+Notwithstanding, intuitive perceptions of risk are often inaccurate owing to reliance on psychological heuristics, which are subject to systematic cognitive biases.
+In particular, the accuracy of risk perception can be adversely affected by the affect heuristic, which relies on emotion to make decisions.

-The “availability heuristic” is the process of judging the probability of an event by the ease with which instances come to mind.
-In general, rare but dramatic causes of death are over-estimated while common unspectacular causes are under-estimated.

-An “availability cascade” is a self-reinforcing cycle in which public concern about relatively minor events is amplified by media coverage until the issue becomes politically important.

-Despite the difficulty of thinking statistically, people are typically over-confident in their judgements.
-They over-estimate their understanding of the world and under-estimate the role of chance.
-Even experts are over-confident in their judgements.
+The availability heuristic is the process of judging the probability of an event by the ease with which instances come to mind.
+In general, rare but dramatic causes of death are over-estimated while common unspectacular causes are under-estimated; an "availability cascade" is a self-reinforcing cycle in which public concern about relatively minor events is amplified by media coverage until the issue becomes politically important.
+Despite the difficulty of thinking statistically, people are typically subject to the overconfidence effect in their judgements, tending to overestimate their understanding of the world and underestimate the role of chance, with even experts subject to this effect.
+Other biases that affect the perception of risk include ambiguity aversion.

-Psychometric paradigm

-The “psychometric paradigm” assumes that risk is subjectively defined by individuals, influenced by factors that can be elicited by surveys.
-People’s perception of the risk from different hazards depends on three groups of factors:

-Dread – the degree to which the hazard is feared or might be fatal, catastrophic, uncontrollable, inequitable, involuntary, increasing or difficult to reduce.

-Unknown - the degree to which the hazard is unknown to those exposed, unobservable, delayed, novel or unknown to science.